-Qualify to be a contractor questions
+Qualify to be a Contractor FAQ

 I have questions about how to become a Suncor contractor:

 - I am a contractor who is looking for opportunities to work with Suncor.
 What do I need to do?

 - I know someone who works at Suncor, can I just go through this person to try and obtain a contract or work?

 - I am already prequalified to work with Suncor.
 Do I still need to complete the Contractor & Supplier Intake Form?